ianhaddock/homelab/README.md

 ## Setup:

-Requires a configured Ansible and Vagrant environment.
+Requires Ansible and Vagrant on your host.

 ```
 # pull the latest